Enterprise Network Monitoring in 2024: 5 Best Practices

 1. A Mastery of the Protocols Required for Modern Network Monitoring

 These days, the importance of understanding protocols can’t be understated.
-Especially at the enterprise and service provider levels, monitoring is more than just SNMP.
+Monitoring is more than just SNMP, especially at the enterprise and service provider levels.
 It requires a thoughtful approach that considers much more.

 If you’re monitoring a database, you’ll need to be able to run queries and emulate that experience as well—ensuring transactions are applied successfully to, for instance, an SQL server.